-If you can’t wait for the servicer to send someone out, there are companies that you can hire to de-winterize the home or you can do it yourself.
+If you can't wait for the servicer to send someone out, you can hire a company to de-winterize the home, or you can do it yourself.
 Look online to find step-by-step instructions on how to de-winterize a house.

 By winterizing, the servicer makes sure that a vacant, abandoned home's plumbing can endure a winter freeze.
 Typically, this means:

-If these steps are not taken, the pipes could freeze during winter, causing them to split.
+If these steps aren't taken, the pipes could freeze during winter, causing them to split.
 When the ice in the pipes later thaws, the pipes will leak.

 During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you are still living in the property.
-In your case, it’s likely that the inspector incorrectly thought you had moved out, because you’ve been away.
-(Learn about steps you can take to prevent a bank from treating your occupied home as vacant.)
+In your case, it's likely that the inspector incorrectly thought you had moved out because you've been away.

-Keep in mind that, even during a foreclosure, you're still responsible for maintaining the home and making sure that it doesn’t get damaged.
-If you’re planning on being out of town for a while and cold weather is expected, this might mean leaving the heat turned on and the faucets dripping to prevent pipes from freezing or taking steps to winterize the home yourself.
+Keep in mind that, even during a foreclosure, you're still responsible for maintaining the home and making sure that it doesn't get damaged.
+If you're planning on being out of town for a while and cold weather is expected, you should probably leave the heat turned on and the faucets dripping to prevent pipes from freezing or take steps to winterize the home yourself.